bschwarz/puml-themes/usage.md

     !include https://raw.githubusercontent.com/bschwarz/puml-themes/master/themes/cerulean/puml-theme-cerulean.puml
     ~~~

-    **Note** in previous versions of plantuml you had to use <code>!includeurl ...</code> syntax.
+    **Note** in previous versions of plantuml you had to use <code>!includeurl ...</code> syntax to include files from the internet.

 #### subpart
 You can also use subpart.
-Subpart is a feature of plantuml that allows you to only use part of a file. <code>puml-themes</code> also supports this.
-For example, if you only wanted to use the sequence part of a theme, but have the other diagram types use something different, then you can use this syntax:
+Subpart is a feature of plantuml that allows you to only use part of a plantuml markdown file. <code>puml-themes</code> also supports this.
+For example, if you only wanted to use the ``sequence`` part of a theme, but have the other diagram types use something different, then you can use this syntax:
 ~~~
 !include <path to file>/puml-theme-<THEME NAME>.puml!sequence
 ~~~